Tejas-H5/MacroRunner/README.md

-# ScriptRunner
+# MacroRunner
-A quick and dirty way to programmatically make edits to any currently open text documents.

-The API is designed with ease of use and flexibility in mind, and allows you to do anything that JavaScript allows you to do.
+Allows you to use JavaScript to programmatically edit a text document as simply and quickly as possible.
+The API is designed to be as simple and easy to use as possible, and

 # The bare minimum knowledge